HewlettPackard/hpegl-metal-terraform-resources/README.md

 ## Using GreenLake tokens

+**NOTE**: The below steps are applicable only when using stand-alone provider.
+If you are using [hpegl provider](https://registry.terraform.io/providers/HPE/hpegl/latest/docs), then follow the steps explained on that page to specify the parameters.

-If you are using GreenLake tokens, the required information is to be provided in a `.gltform` file.
+When using GreenLake tokens, the required parameters is to be provided in a `.gltform` file.
 This file can be written in home or in the directory from which terraform is run.

 The file contents: